The differences between ski jumping and ski flying are, on the one hand, minor, but on the other hand huge.

 But there are also specialists in ski flying, athletes who have a very good feeling for the flight.

-These are, for example Slovene Robert Kranjec, Austrians Martin Koch and Gregor Schlierenzauer, Japanese Daiki Ito and a few more top athletes.
+These are, for example Slovene Robert Kranjec, Austrian Gregor Schlierenzauer, Japanese Daiki Ito and a few more top athletes.

 Ski flying is physically demanding